 The Partnership utilizes leased assets in several areas of its operations.
-Total rental expense during 1996, 1995 and 1994 was \$2.5 million, \$2.6 million, and \$2.9 million, respectively.
-The minimum rental payments under the Partnership's various operating leases for the years 1997 through 2001 are \$3.6 million, \$3.9 million, \$3.7 million, \$3.4 million and \$3.1 million, respectively.
-Thereafter, payments aggregate \$9.3 million through 2007.
+Total rental expense during 1997, 1996 and 1995 was \$3.9 million, \$2.5 million and \$2.6 million, respectively.
+The minimum rental payments under the Partnership's various operating leases for the years 1998 through 2002 are \$4.1 million, \$3.8 million, \$3.6 million, \$3.2 million and \$1.8 million, respectively.
+Thereafter, payments aggregate \$8.2 million through 2007.

-The Partnership has begun construction to connect the pipeline system to Colonial Pipeline Company's (Colonial) pipeline at Beaumont, Texas.
-Construction of the connection and related facilities is expected to be completed during the second quarter of 1997.
-The Partnership has entered into a 10-year capacity lease with Colonial, commencing the month following completion of construction, whereby the Partnership has guaranteed a minimum monthly throughput rate for the new connection.
+In May 1997, the Partnership completed construction to connect the pipeline system to Colonial Pipeline Company's ("Colonial") pipeline at Beaumont, Texas.
+The Partnership has entered into a 10-year capacity lease with Colonial, whereby the Partnership has guaranteed a minimum monthly through-put rate for the new connection.
 The minimum lease payments related to this agreement are included in the amounts disclosed above.